Qqwy/elixir-type_check/README.md

 ### Pre-stable

 - [ ] Hide named types from opaque types.
-- [ ] Make sure we handle most (if not all) of Typespec's primitive types and syntax.
+- [x] Make sure we handle most (if not all) of Typespec's primitive types and syntax.
+- [x] Allow overriding remote types that you do not have access to.
-- [ ] Overrides for builtin remote types (`String.t`,`Enum.t`, `Range.t`, `MapSet.t` etc.)
+  - [ ] Overrides for the builtin remote types (`String.t`,`Enum.t`, `Range.t`, `MapSet.t` etc.)
 - [ ] Option to turn `@type/@opaque/@typep`-injection off for the cases in which it generates improper results.
 - [ ] Configurable setting to turn on/off at compile-time, and maybe dynamically at run-time (with slight performance penalty).
-- [ ] Finalize formatter specification and make a generator for this so that people can easily test their own formatters.
+- [x] Finalize formatter specification and make a generator for this so that people can easily test their own formatters.
-- [ ] Manually overriding generators for user-specified types if so desired.
+- [x] Manually overriding generators for user-specified types if so desired.

 ### Longer-term future ideas